ubervison/algorithms-summary/algorithms-summary.md

 - Guess the form of the solution
 - Use mathematical induction to find the constants and show that the solution works

+We can throw out the floors and ceilings.

 ## Recursion trees

 - Each node corresponds to the cost of a subproblem